Jason Heyward: Houston Astros (2024)

 On August 29, 2024, Heyward signed a one-year, major league contract with the Houston Astros.
 During his debut as an Astro, Heyward hit a key two-run double that spearheaded a 6–3 win versus the Kansas City Royals.

 On September 24, 2024, the Astros clinched their fourth straight American League (AL) West Division title with a 4–3 win over the Seattle Mariners.
 Heyward made a jumping catch into the scoreboard to take away a hit in the top of the fifth inning and hit a two-run home run in the bottom half of the inning to give the Astros a lead they would not relinquish.
 As a member of the Astros, Heyward appeared in 24 games, batting .218/.283/.473 in 61 plate appearances, 2 doubles, 4 home runs, 9 RBI, and 1 stolen base.
 He played 16 games in right field, 8 in left field, and 2 in center field.
 Heyward appeared in both games of, and was 0-for-3 in, the American League Wild Card Series (ALWCS), which was swept by the Detroit Tigers.
 Following the season, he elected free agency.

 San Diego Padres

 On February 11, 2025, Heyward signed a one-year, $1 million contract with the San Diego Padres.
 In 34 appearances for the Padres, he batted .176/.223/.271 with two home runs and 12 RBI.
 On June 21, Heyward was designated for assignment by San Diego.
 He was released by the team on June 24.

+On March 27, 2026, Heyward announced his retirement from professional baseball.

+Post-playing career

+On May 13, 2026, the Los Angeles Dodgers hired Heyward to serve as a special assistant in the team's front office.